 Lotto Texas was the first draw game introduced in Texas in November 1992.
 It is Texas' original in-state rolling jackpot game with advertised annuitized jackpots starting at \$5 million and an add-on feature called Extral.
 The Extral feature was implemented in FY 2013 and has experienced continued growth since its introduction as more players learn about the benefits of the feature.
 Lotto Texas is a mature game that has experienced sales declines over time, but the game maintains a relatively loyal following.
 With the large jackpots often generated by the multijurisdictional games, smaller in-state rolling jackpot games like Lotto Texas often struggle to compete and be relevant.
-Despite the competition from the multijurisdictional games, Lotto Texas maintains the fourth-highest draw game sales position with FY 2020 sales totaling \$146.7 million thanks to a jackpot run that lasted for most of FY 2020 and into the beginning of FY 2021.
+Despite the competition from the multijurisdictional games, Lotto Texas maintains the fourth-highest draw game sales position with FY 2021 sales totaling \$167.3 million, thanks to a jackpot run that started in FY 2020 and rolled into the beginning of FY 2021.
 The \$47 million estimated annuitized jackpot for the September 30, 2020 drawing was the largest Lotto Texas jackpot up for grabs since May 2010.
-As FY 2020 ended, agency staff was evaluating adding Mondays to the Lotto Texas Wednesdays/ Saturdays draw schedule in August 2021 in order to mirror the new Powerball schedule and grow sales.

-Texas Two Step®
+On August 23, 2021, the first Monday drawing was held for Lotto Texas, mirroring the new Mondays/Wednesdays/Saturdays draw schedule that Powerball implemented.
+Coordinating the draw dates for these two games made sense with the ultimate goal being to grow Lotto Texas sales.
+Texas Two Step[®]

 Texas Two Step is also an in-state rolling jackpot-style game similar to Lotto Texas but on a smaller scale, with jackpots starting at \$200,000.
 Texas Two Step has a very loyal player base and experiences consistent sales at lower-level jackpots.
 Like other jackpot games, as the jackpot climbs, sales increase.
-Texas Two Step produces the most jackpot winners in Texas each year with FY 2020 boasting 39 winning jackpot tickets sold.
-Smaller jackpots in FY 2020 resulted in Texas Two Step realizing a \$1.6 million sales decrease compared to FY 2019.
+Texas Two Step produces the most jackpot winners in Texas each year, with FY 2021 boasting 44 winning jackpot tickets sold.
+Four \$1 million-plus jackpots in FY 2021 resulted in Texas Two Step realizing a \$5.8 million sales increase compared to FY 2020.
 Research was conducted in FY 2017 to determine if current, loyal Texas Two Step players had any interest in a game modification.
 The research showed that any changes to the basic play structure (bonus ball matrix) were not favorably received.
-The agency was considering the add-on feature, Double Play; however, due to COVID-19 and the delayed launch of this feature on the multijurisdictional games until August 2021, agency staff has placed this initiative on hold until its sales levels can be determined.

-DRAW GAME OVERVIEW

-SUMMARY OF TLC DRAW GAME PORTFOLIO
+The agency is also monitoring the add-on feature, Double Play, for its potential to grow sales on Texas Two Step.
+DRAW GAME OVERVIEW SUMMARY OF TLC DRAW GAME PORTFOLIO